 - Trump’s Commerce Dept removed sexual orientation and gender identification from its anti-discrimination policies.

 - Trump appointed loyalist Lynne Patton, who planned Eric’s wedding and golf tournaments at Trump courses, to run the office that oversees federal housing programs in New York.
 She has no housing experience.

-- OGE director Shaub responded to a request from four Senate democrats, saying Steve Bannon had in fact violated WH ethics rules, noting Bannon’s ethics waiver was retroactive and neither dated nor signed.
+- Office of Government Ethics director Shaub responded to a request from four Senate democrats, saying Steve Bannon had in fact violated WH ethics rules, noting Bannon’s ethics waiver was retroactive and neither dated nor signed.

 - USA Today reported that in the last 12 months, 70% of Trump property buyers have been LLCs, compared to 4% two years ago.